-His research interests include Dynamics and Control of Hybrid Vehicles, Path Planning, Trajectory Optimization, Vehicle Operations in Urban Air Mobility, Testing and Validation.
-Currently, he is working on the “QuadPlane” project as well as “Paths to Autonomous Vehicle Operation in Urban Air Mobility” in collaboration with NASA and Prof. Nadine Sarter.
+His research interests include Dynamics and Control of Hybrid Vehicles, System modelling, Path planning, Autonomous operations in Urban Air Mobility, Testing and Validation of Embedded Systems.
+Currently, he is working on the “QuadPlane” project.
+In the past, he has worked on “Paths to Autonomous Vehicle Operation in Urban Air Mobility” in collaboration with NASA and Prof. Nadine Sarter.

 Akshay Mathur, Karanvir Panesar, Joseph Kim, Ella M. Atkins, and Nadine Sarter.
 “Paths to Autonomous Vehicle Operations for Urban Air Mobility.”
 In AIAA Aviation 2019 Forum.
-AIAA AVIATION Forum.
-American Institute of Aeronautics and Astronautics, 2019. https://doi.org/10.2514/6.
+American Institute of Aeronautics and Astronautics, June 2019. https://doi.org/10.2514/6.